wcchu/SFA/README.md

 (SFA) by Lewenstein et. al. [M. Lewenstein, Ph.
 Balcou, M. Yu.
 Ivanov, Anne L'Huillier, and P. B. Corkum, Phys.
 Rev. A 49, 2117 (1994)].

-Simply compile sfaq.tex with latex to read a short description of the algorithm used in the code.
+Simply compile sfaq.tex with latex to read the short description of the algorithm used in the code.

 All codes are written in FORTRAN 90 and OpenMP.
 A sample compilation